 Revenue sharing means fewer profits

-Through channel sales, partners obviously take a cut of your sales profits.
+Through channel sales, different channel partners obviously take a cut of your sales profits.
 Whether it’s 10%, 25%, or 50% (and sometimes more), losing out on profits that would otherwise be all yours from direct customers can sting.
 That said, you’re likely to save money in the long-run when it comes to on-going customer support and account management.
 After all, 75% of something is better than 100% of nothing.

 Reduced time spent directly with customers

-From feedback to product recommendations and beyond, your customers are a treasure trove of insights.
+From feedback to product recommendations and beyond, your existing customers are a treasure trove of insights.
 Less face-time with your customers and end-users means less time actually talking to them and understanding their unique needs, challenges, pain points and desires—especially as channel sales partners are often unwilling to allow a vendor’s salespeople to contact their customers directly.

 However, partners can provide not only customer feedback to the vendor, but also vertical expertise, functional expertise, competitive intelligence, beta testing, product roadmapping and more.
 As a vendor, you can set up Partner Advisory Boards that facilitate this feedback and insight gathering.